NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Geometry: Unit Number of Bathrooms**

 The number of bathrooms in the unit.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#hpxml-building-construction'>HPXML Building Construction</a>) is used.
+If not provided, defaults to NumberofBedrooms/2 + 0.5.

 - **Name:** ``geometry_unit_num_bathrooms``
 - **Type:** ``Integer``